richardgaywood/paydata.org/content/houserules/gear/firearms_accessories.md

 ### Standard guns

-Standard guns, when connected to the user's PAN or cabled directly to goggles or glasses, can use augmented reality to communicate with the user:
+Standard guns, when connected to the user via DNI or cabled directly to goggles or glasses, can use augmented reality to communicate with the user:

-* Display an ARO with current ammo count
+* Display an ARO with current ammo count and selected fire mode
 * Pop-up alert AROs to remind the user of the gun's maintenance schedule or warn of jams
 * ARO-enhanced holographic sights